bytedance/terarkdb/README.md

 # 4. Contributing
 - TerarkDB uses Github issues and pull requests to manage features and bug fixes.
-- All PRs are welcome including code formatting and refactoring.
+- All PRs are welcome including code formating and refactoring.

 # 5. License